0xE111/cat-400/docs/tutorials/03 - processes and threads/readme.md

 Pay a lot of attention that everyting before `run()` call (except another process run) will be executed in main and subprocesses.
 Use it to initialize something common for al processes, for example logging.

+> Only main process can run subprocesses and wait for them.

 Processes communication
 -----------------------